despreston/Balance/README.md

 Push notifications through APN require certificates.
 The location of these certifications can be set in config.json.

 ### Code-Push
 The Balance IOS app uses Code Push (https://microsoft.github.io/code-push/) to hot push updates.

+If a new version if released on the app store, it MUST also be released on code-push.
+Otherwise, code-push will override the app store version.

+To release to production on code-push:
+`code-push release-react -m -d Prod Balance ios`